AnilDeshpande/SolidPrinciples/README.md

 So, there are a total of **28 classes and interfaces** in the refactored code.

 ### Number of classes after ISP refactoring is done

 ## Project Structure Overview

-This project consists of several classes, interfaces, and abstract classes, organized as follows:

-## Project Structure Overview